Filmmaking Stuff | For Independent Filmmakers

 Jason Faller

 The actual film is less important in a sense.
 But having a great film to deliver in the end is what builds reputation, which is also crucial.
-Crowdfunding is great for raising extra capital for finishing funds in post production.
+Crowdfunding films is great for raising extra capital for finishing funds in post production.
 We do some minor social network marketing for that.

 Filmmaking Stuff